srivastav-ayush/srivastav-ayush.github.io/README.txt

 Personal Website
-This a website I created using a template to showcase my portfolio and display my resume.
+This is a website I created using a template to showcase my portfolio and display my resume.

 Template Used